 Opportunities in emerging markets

-The answer might lie in Emerging Markets, where recovering economic growth and robust income generation could give rise to some interesting investment opportunities.
-In particular, we believe the rising working-age populations and income levels across many of these markets could drive spending across several sectors.
+We believe recovering economic growth and robust income generation of certain emerging markets could give rise to some interesting investment opportunities.
+In particular, we believe the rising working-age populations and income levels across many EMs could drive spending over several sectors.

 Low yields have presented a significant challenge to investors for a number of years.
-But as global growth and inflation expectations continue to fall, an increasing number of benchmark government bond yields now sit in negative territory.
+Outside the US, global growth and inflation expectations remain stuck at low levels and a large number of benchmark government bond yields remain in only slightly positive territory.

 Navigating disruptive markets